2-vector bundles: 2-vector bundles

-In light of \cref{lemma:invertibleobjectsinbundles}, we call the full sub-bicategory of $\prestwoVectBdl(X)$ over all invertible super algebra bundles, denoted $\prestwoLineBdl_k(X)$, the bicategory of \quot{preliminary super 2-line bundles} over $X$.
-It is framed by the category $\cssAlgBdl_k(X)$ of central simple super algebra bundles over $X$.
-The symmetric monoidal structure on $\prestwoVectBdl(X)$ restricts to a symmetric monoidal structure on $\prestwoLineBdl(X)$.
+the full sub-bicategory over all super algebra bundles with central simple fibres.
+It will turn out to be a preliminary version of super 2-\emph{line} bundles.
+Note that $\cssAlgBdlbi_k(X)$ is symmetric monoidal with the induced tensor product.
 A result of Donovan-Karoubi \cite[Theorems 6 and 11]{DK70} shows the following.

 \begin{theorem} There is a canonical bijection